Research Expertise and Interest

-Great Valley and Sierra Nevada, California: We are currently studying the rates of carbon and nitrogen cycling in soils that range in age from about 1,000 to 3,000,000 years in the Great Valley of California, and along elevation (climate) gradients of the western slope of the Sierra Nevada.
+Great Valley and Sierra Nevada, California: They are currently studying the rates of carbon and nitrogen cycling in soils that range in age from about 1,000 to 3,000,000 years in the Great Valley of California, and along elevation (climate) gradients of the western slope of the Sierra Nevada.

-Western Oregon and New Mexico: We are studying the isotopic composition of the diet of feral horse herds in these states to better determine how the isotope composition of fossil horse tooth enamel may be used as a paleoclimate and diet indicator.
+Western Oregon and New Mexico: They are studying the isotopic composition of the diet of feral horse herds in these states to better determine how the isotope composition of fossil horse tooth enamel may be used as a paleoclimate and diet indicator.